AriFordsham/GHCWiki/active-branches.md

 - `dicts-strict`: **Strict Dictionaries**.
 Nick Frisby.
 Make most dictionary arguments strict.
 It's stowed in a branch until `cardinality` is merged.
 It should be easier to implement after `cardinality`'s refactoring.

-- `late-dmd`: **Late Demand Analysis**.
-Nick Frisby.
-See [\#7782](https://gitlab.haskell.org//ghc/ghc/issues/7782).
-It's stowed in a branch become of some nofib slowdowns I'm struggling to understand.

 - `late-lam-lift`: **Late Lambda Lift**.
 Nick Frisby.
 We lift some lambdas before CorePrep.
 I'm still determining when to 'not' lift a lambda.
 My terse notes [here](late-lam-lift).

 - `ticky-for-all-lets`: **Ticky for all `let`s**.
 Nick Frisby.
 I think this patch is in mostly good shape, but I had to revert it because of a silly mistake.
 Need to double-check it.
 It adds ticky counters for lets, even those that don't end up as proper closures.